tylim88/Firelord/README.md

 ![orderBy limitation](img/orderBy.png)

-basically all read operation return `read type` data, all write operation require `write type` data and all query require `compare type` data, you only need to define `base type` and the wrapper generate the other 3 types for you.
+basically all read operation return `read type` data, all write operation require `write type` data and all query require `compare type` data, you only need to define `base type` and the wrapper will generates the other 3 types for you.

 You don't need to do any kind of manipulation onto `read`, `write` and `compare` types nor you need to utilize them.